turpaultn/DCASE2019_task4/README.md

 Detailed information about the baseline can be found on the dedicated [baseline page](baseline).

+**If you use the dataset or the baseline, please cite [this paper](https://hal.inria.fr/hal-02160855).**

 ## Updates
-6th march: add baseline/Logger.py, update baseline/config.py and update README to send csv files.
+6th march: [baseline] add baseline/Logger.py, update baseline/config.py and update README to send csv files.

 **2nd May: Removing duplicates in dataset/validation/test_dcase2018.csv and dataset/validation/validation.csv, changing eventbased results of 0.03%**